therese-reed/Project1_Realestate_Analysis/README.md

 Price Factor influencing property development and purchases (real estate) - melbourne

 Questions

-1.Have developments/purchases increased/decreased between 2019 - 2021?
+1.Have developments purchases increased/decreased between 2019 - 2021 (quartly, median sell price, listing, sold)?

-2.What has caused the increase or decrease?
+2.What has caused the increase or decrease? (covid, loan interests, schools)

-3.What is the relationship between development and purchase?
+3.Does the quantity of the schools has anything do with the property price?
+Or just the quality of the schools? (heatmap of schools and heatmaps of price, heatmps of median price with markers of top ranking schools)

+4.Does the median price of the rent has relationships with price of sold?(scatter plot, linear regression)

+5.What's the sell and list data about each suburb? (bar chart)

-4.What is the most popular suburb or type of dwelling?
+6.What is the most popular suburb or type of dwelling? (heatmap-googlemap geo module, marker about school (government, catholic, private)

-5.Purchased or leased highest
+7.Purchased or leased highest? (?? chart)

 Hypothesis